Nativity Ornament Craft

 Glue the silhouette onto the contact paper.

 Glue the contact paper onto the back of the stable.
-Glue a small piece of twine to the top of the ornament for hanging on a Christmas tree.
+Glue a small piece of ribbon or twine to the top of the ornament for hanging on a Christmas tree.